EK Park, Founder and Executive Director (Canada & US)

 Although she grew up on a farm in the Korean countryside, it wasn’t until she returned many years later that she truly realized the cruelty that Korean dogs endure as a result of the dog meat industry.
 That’s when she realized that she must use all available means to give Korean dogs the love they deserve.
 Read EK’s story »

-Amélie Arteta, Board of Directors/Event Coordinator
+Amélie Arteta, Board of Directors & Event Coordinator (Canada)

-Sara Liao, Board of Directors/Adoption Manager
+Sara Liao, Board of Directors & Adoption Manager (Canada)

-Sara has always been active member the non-profit community, both professionally and in volunteer roles.
+Sara has always been an active member of the non-profit community, both professionally and in volunteer roles.
 She is also a lifelong animal lover and known to always stop to pet stray dogs and cats during her travels.
 Her two passions match well in her role in helping dogs find their forever homes.
 Along with dogs, Sara is a lover of pigs, cows, and goats, and believes in the words of her favorite activists, “be kind to all kinds”.

-Robert Hsu, Charity Foundation Officer
+Robert Hsu, Charity Foundation Officer (Canada)

 Robert has always had a love for dogs.
 He has worked in the financial services industry for over 19 years.
 Robert and his wife adopted Kea from Free Korean Dogs in the Fall of 2017 and has been an active member ever since.
 He has a passion in helping dogs find their forever homes and fundraising.